-A FEW SIGHTS ABOUT THE CHURCH OF ST. JOHN THE BAPTIST BY LAKE BOHINJ
+A FEW FACTS ABOUT THE CHURCH OF ST. JOHN THE BAPTIST BY LAKE BOHINJ

 There are various styles in the church, from romance to baroque.
 Very interesting is the wooden head of Janez Krstnik from 1380, which is kept by the Institute for the Protection of Natural and Cultural Heritage.
 The frescos of the church are also famous, with the oldest ones dating from the 13th century.
 There are also some 72 different saints and other motifs painted.
 In three layers on the southern outer wall there are three paintings of St. Christopher who is the patron of pilgrims, travelers, drivers, carriers, rafters and boatmen.